wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-governance/includes/policy-standards-program.md

 ## Microsoft Security Policy and Standards Program

-The Microsoft Security Policy and Standards program is organized into policies, standards, requirements, and baselines.
+The Microsoft Security Policy and Standards Program is organized into policies, standards, requirements, and baselines.
 Policies, standards, and requirements provide enterprise-wide guidance to support consistent security and privacy practices across Microsoft.
 Individual business units, such as Microsoft 365, use standard operating procedures (SOPs) to detail how their business units implement the requirements.

 ![a graphic representation of Microsoft Security Policy and Standards Program structure from top to bottom](../media/security-policy-standards-program.png)